See Notice Regarding Press and Public Access to Court Hearings

 - Avoid using battery power only (laptops, etc.).
 Plug into a good power source while in a Zoom meeting.

-- Unless you’ve confirmed the quality is sufficient, avoid using an open microphone and speakers, such as those that are built-into laptops or a webcams.
+- Avoid using an open microphone and speakers, such as those that are built-into laptops or a webcams.
 Using a good quality headset (headphones with mic) will often help ensure you can be heard, and can hear others with maximum quality.

 - Avoid noisy and echoing locations.
 Use of a headset will improve audio quality when this is unavoidable.